wealth42/nick-fury/stories/therapy.md

 *   A Client should be able to …
     *   Approve or reject a therapist’s request for access to Client emotions journal.
+    *   Client should be able to accept or reject mapping requests from therapists.
     *   Request for an appointment in an available slot
     *   Run keyword search across Therapists’ notes and emotions journals.
 *   A Therapist should be able to …
+    *   Approve or Reject session request from clients.
     *   Create a new session (therapy appointment).
 Each session with –
         *   Private notes, visible only to the therapist
         *   Shared notes with the client.
 For any assignments.
-    *   View list of clients along with actions like –
-        *   Request a new client to be mapped for therapy.
-This allows for associating session notes to client.
-By default, journal access is off.
         *   Request a new client for journal access.
-        *   Send a message to a client and view the history of exchanges.
-        *   Remove a client
-    *   View client journals
     *   Modify details of each session
     *   Run keyword search across customers, notes and emotions journals.